catseye/Robin/doc/Robin.md

 This set of intrinsics is not optional — every Robin implementation must provide them, or it's not Robin.

-There also exist functions which cannot effectively be expressed directly in Robin — these are the so-called _intrinsics_.
-All symbols representing intrinsics directly begin with the character ``.

 One important intrinsic is `eval`.
 Many macros will make use of `eval`, to evaluate that literal tail they receive.
 When they do this in the